Akka Stream in Bite Size - Part 2 (Fan-out)

 Constructing Graphs With Balance (1 input, N outputs)

-In this example, we can not only split a single source into two streams but also it can be balanced between two streams.
-The flowWithBackPressure is added at line 16in this example to illustrate the effect of the balancing act.
-As you can see from the result, most of the items are flowing into the sinkB because the sinkA is flowing with the backpressure.
+in this example to illustrate the effect of the balancing act.
+As you can see from the result, most of the items are flowing into the sinkB

 1